UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 export DONKEYCAR_ENDPOINT
 python3 src/final_projects/final_projects/voice_control.py
 ```
-#### All commands start with "go go go" will be detected
+#### All commands which start with "go go go" will be detected
-#### Just with "go go go", the car will go straight at the throttle of 0.2
+#### Just with "go go go", the car will go straight at the dafault throttle of 0.2
 #### Both simple commands like "stop", "turn left" and advanced commands including specific value of speed and steering are allowed
 #### Examples of supported voice commands:
 ##### "go go go turn backwards"
-##### "go go go turn left at the angle of 30 degrees and the speed of 0.3"
+##### "go go go turn left at the angle of 30 degrees at the speed of 0.3"
 #### The terminal on the laptop will display the command including throttle and angle and "send successfully"

 ### Step 4: Testing Stop Sign Detector
-#### Downloading the trained model from Roboflow and uploading both the blob and yolo model to the container
+#### Download the self-labelled and collected dataset from Roboflow and train it locally, then upload both the .blob and .yolo file to the container
 ```bash
 python3 src/final_projects/final_projects/stop_detector.py
 ```